State Transition Funds

 Our state policy grants support efforts to create comprehensive transition funds in coal-impacted states, as well to create state matching funds that help coal communities leverage federal funding.
 We look for opportunities to support efforts that are informed by existing models in other states, and we prioritize support for efforts that are led by and serve the low-income people, women, and Black, Indigenous, and people of color most impacted by the changing coal economy.

-However, if you are working to advance transition policy in your state and your efforts are aligned with the priorities described above, please reach out to Director of Grantmaking, Rachael Young.
+However, if you are working to advance transition policy in your state and your efforts are aligned with the priorities described above, please reach out to Deputy Director of Partnerships, Rachael Young.

 To find information about other grant opportunities, please visit our Federal Access Center page.